History - Ted Speaks His Mind (1986)

 Description

-Ted Speaks His Mind was the debut performance of Another Language Performing Arts Company.
-This was a site specific work staged in Dinwoody Park on 100 South between State Street and Main in Slat Lake City.
-The main character, Ted, was based loosely on neighbor to Jimmy Miklavcic's family in Williamstown, New Jersey.
+The Ted Speaks His Mind performance of Another Language Performing Arts Company, was a site specific work staged in Dinwoody Park on 100 South between State Street and Main in downtown Salt Lake City, for the Salt Lake Arts Council Brown Bag Concert Series.
+The central character, Ted, was based loosely on Jimmy Miklavcic's family neighbor in Williamstown, New Jersey.
 Ted Laslofy would spend many hours in his kitchen playing the slide whistle while listening to polka music.
-Elizabeth choreographed several works peformed by herself and company member Gigi Ann Moss, including What?!
-(1984).
+Performing with Jimmy Miklavcic and company member Gigi Ann Moss, Elizabeth choreographed several works which she weaved into the spoken structure of Ted, which was written by Jimmy Miklavcic.

 There were many characters that appeared throughout the performance to tackle a creative obstacle course or mingle with the audience.
 The piece ended with two scuba divers appearing from the fountain, seemingly having lost their way, and walking off, mumbling to each other.